 Position Yourself:

-Yet another point to get flawless shooting, lay against some rock-hard surface and then take pictures.
+Yet another point to get flawless shooting is to lay against a rock-hard surface and then take pictures.
 Don’t just blindly take the pictures and try capturing the entire frame in one go.
-Shooting interiors is difficult so one bonus tip to shoot interiors is by standing in the corner.
-Your focus is not to cover the whole area but to cover the well-constructed areas spotlessly.
+Shooting interiors is difficult, so one bonus tip is to stand in the corner.
+Your focus is not on covering the whole area but on spotlessly covering the well-constructed areas.

 Don’t overlook the orientation part of the interiors you are shooting.
-Show different objects like furniture, walls, and stairs, etc. to let people know everything from only a single image.
-Interior photography is something unbelievable and so as its results.
+Show different objects like furniture, walls, stairs, etc., to let people know everything from only a single image.
+Interior photography is something unbelievable, and so are its results.
 Go simple, go elegant!!

 Editing Stage